Local government FAQs

 HSE wants to make clear that health and safety is about managing real risks properly, and not stopping people getting on with their lives.
 HSE publishes information and guidance to help employers better understand work-related risks and how to manage the risks they create through sensible and proportionate precautions.

-HSE has set up an independent panel – The Myth Busters Challenge Panel – to scrutinise dubious decisions made in the name of health and safety, whether they affect the workplace or the general public.
-Details can be found on the Challenge Panel web pages.
-This includes details of the Challenge Panel Findings.
+HSE previously set up an independent panel to scrutinise dubious decisions made in the name of health and safety, whether they affect the workplace or the general public.

 Further information is available on HSE's sensible risk management web pages.